chris-wood/draft-arc/draft-yun-cfrg-arc.md

 # Preliminaries

-The construction in this document has two primary dependencies:
+The construction in this document has one primary dependency:

 - `Group`: A prime-order group implementing the API described below in {{pog}}.
   See {{ciphersuites}} for specific instances of groups.
-- `Hash`: A cryptographic hash function whose output length is `Nh` bytes.

-{{ciphersuites}} specifies ciphersuites as combinations of `Group` and `Hash`.

 ## Prime-Order Group {#pog}